dvcrn/ex_openai/README.md

  }}
 ```

-## How to update once OpenAI chnages something?
+## How to update once OpenAI changes something?

 Run `mix update_docs` and commit the new `docs.yaml` file